sigfredonin/Z80-John-Bell-80-280/README.md

 This was sufficient for my purposes, since I could convert the hex text to binary with a separate program, if I needed to.

+### EPROM Content

-The result for the TEST 1 EPROM was:
+The content read from the TEST 1 EPROM was:

 ```
 15:32:41.785 -> Read 2716 EPROM.